ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/tex-air-gas-co-web-copy-print-collateral.md

 ## "You wanna write this website?"

-My dude Bertholt, a master of graphic design, asked me if I wanted to team up on a new website project.
+My dude [Bertholt](https://bertholt.design/), a master of graphic design, asked me if I wanted to team up on a new website project.

-Now, I love writing copy for websites. *Love it*.
+**Now, I love writing copy for websites.** *Love it*.
 It's my favorite.

 And since this website project would involve working with our good friend and partner, Eric, I was like, "Oh, yeah, let's do this."

-And that's when I was introduced to Jim and Joe Prowell, the father-son leadership team behind Tex-Air Gas Go.
+And that's when I was introduced to Jim and Joe Prowell, the father-son leadership team behind [Tex-Air Gas Co](https://www.texaircorp.com/).
 These guys—these true Texas gentlemen—represent a long legacy of fueling innovation in their industry.
-More than that, they're just super nice guys.
+More than that, they're just super nice people.

 Over a series of virtual meetings in 2020, we got together to discuss what their all-new website should look like, how it should sound, and why people should visit it.